patters-match/pceadvance/README.md

 if the emulator is run from NOR flash (32MB).
 This means that for Super CD-ROM support (which needs 192KB of cart RAM), titles larger than 16MB must truncated by the Python builder using the ```-trim``` option so they will fit in PSRAM, losing some game data in the process. *Akumajou Dracula X: Chi no Rondo* is one such title.
-Though it does apparently work, it would not be playable to completion.
+Though it does apparently work, it would not be playable to completion on EZ-Flash.

 To use CD-ROM support from Pogoshell just make a build with only the CD-ROM System ROM and use it as the plugin for
 ```.iso``` files (and ```.pce``` files).